eddylongshanks/ReactSandbox/fundamentals.md

 ...
 ```

-This can become a long list, so instead, you can use a "spread" property, which will unpack all the properties and pass them in as individuals:
+This can become a long list, so instead, you can use a "spread" property (the three dots), which will unpack all the properties and pass them in as individuals:

 ```javascript
 ...